purrrrsum/Webguru/DEPLOY_CHECKLIST.md

-# Pre-Deployment Checklist for rant.zone
+# Pre-Deployment Checklist for thesupport.agency

 Use this checklist before deploying to ensure everything works correctly.